 Creating Documents

 The basic unit of text analysis is a document.
-The TextAnalysis package allows one to work with documents stored in a variety of formats:
+The TextAnalysis package allows you to work with documents stored in a variety of formats:

 Creating any of the four basic types of documents is very easy: